julianZeitler/ILLU5000-GUI/docs/usage.rst

     python3 DataAnalyzerApp *file_name* *key*

-Where *file_name* is the name of the mat file from which the program should take it's information from and *key* is the specified plotting type.
+Where *file_name* is the name of the mat file from which the program should take it's information and *key* is the specified plotting type.

 Command Line Arguments